 The District, acting as the fiscal agent, receives monies from the granting agencies and administers the program.
-The fiscal agent is responsible for employment of personnel, budgeting, accounting and reporting.
-According to guidance provided in the TEA Financial Accounting Resource Guide, Update 15.0, the District has accounted for the activities of the SSA in the appropriate special revenue funds.
-Additionally, the SSA is accounted for using Model #2 in Section 1.3.1.6 of the Accounting and Reporting Treatment Guidance.
+The fiscal agent is responsible for employment of personnel, budgeting, accounting, reporting and ensuring funds are used in accordance with the grant provisions.
+The District reports the activities of the SSA in the appropriate special revenue funds provided in the TEA Financial Accounting Resource Guide, Version 16.0.